twminst/proto/ds-inst-10/_prompts/create.md

 # Instructions
-- Create a copy of _wrapper.html and give it a name based on the prompt, prefixed with the date 'MMYY-'
+- Create a copy of _wrapper.html and give it a unique name based on the prompt
 - Place this new file in the root directory

 # Steering